Vinicius-Teixeirac/RL-COVID-Events/README.md

 # RL-COVID-Events

-This repository provides the necessary code and resources for conducting experiments that evaluate **neighborhood topological preservation** in widely used literature **dimensionality reduction techniques** applied to **event-related COVID-19 data**.
-The main goal is determine wether or not such tecniques are useful for event analysis' representation learning.
+This repository provides the necessary code and resources for conducting experiments that evaluate **neighborhood topological preservation** in widely used **dimensionality reduction techniques** applied to **event-related COVID-19 data**.
+The main goal is determine whether or not such techniques are useful for event analysis' representation learning.

 ## Overview